kdknigga/loggingnight/README.md

 # loggingnight
 Trouble remembering what the FAA says about night time logging and currency?
 I gotchu, bro.

+## New!
+See the web version being developed in [the web-dev branch](/kdknigga/loggingnight/tree/web-dev) running live at http://loggingnight-dev.knigga.net/

 ## Setup
 Requires python (tested on 2.7)